-On January 31, 2014, the Company advanced US\$252,836 to Pilot for exploration costs related to the 2014 drilling program.
+During the three months ended March 31, 2014, the Company advanced US\$484,130 to Pilot for the 2014 exploration program.

 Pinnacle, Nevada

 Effective January 2011, the Company entered into a mining lease agreement with a company in which a former officer and director of the Company was managing director and had a minority interest covering the Pinnacle property.
 The agreement included a sliding scale net smelter royalty on production from 2.5% to 5% depending on the price of gold.
 The Company could terminate the agreement by giving written notice prior to July 1 of the year of its determination and executing a quitclaim deed conveying its interest in the property to the related party.